hoodoer/JS-Tap/README.md

 ```
 [{"code":"YWxlcnQoJ1BheWxvYWQgMSBmaXJpbmcnKTs=","description":"VGhlIGZpcnN0IHBheWxvYWQ=","name":"Payload 1"},{"code":"YWxlcnQoJ1BheWxvYWQgMiBmaXJpbmcnKTs=","description":"VGhlIHNlY29uZCBwYXlsb2Fk","name":"Payload 2"}]
 ```
 The main user interface for custom payloads is from the top menu bar.
 Select **Custom Payloads** to open the interface.
-Any existing payloads will be shown in a list.
-The bottom button bar allows you to import and export the list.
-A **Show Editor** button allows you to create and edit payloads.
-To load an existing payload for editing, open the editor and select the payload by clicking on it in the **Saved Payloads** list.
+Any existing payloads will be shown in a list on the left.
+The button bar allows you to import and export the list.
+Payloads can be edited on the right side.
+To load an existing payload for editing select the payload by clicking on it in the **Saved Payloads** list.
 Once you have payloads defined and saved, you can execute them on clients. <br>

 In the main **Custom Payloads** view you can launch a payload against all current clients (the **Run Payload** button).
 You can also toggle on the **Autorun** attribute of a payload, which means that all new clients will run the payload.
 Note that existing clients will not run a payload based on the Autorun setting. <br>

-You can toggle on **Repeat Payload** and the payload will be tasked for each client when they send an update to the JS-Tap server.
+You can toggle on **Repeat Payload** and the payload will be tasked for each client when they check for tasks.
 Remember, the rate that a client checks for custom payload tasks is variable, and that rate can be changed in the main JS-Tap payload configuration.
-That rate can be changed with a custom payload. <br>
+That rate can be changed with a custom payload (calling the <i>updateTaskCheckInterval(newDelay)</i> function). <br>

 The **Clear All Jobs** button in the custom payload UI will delete all custom payload jobs from the queue for all clients and resets the auto/repeat run toggles. <br>